aubreyrjones/lemon-py/README.md

 required to define a metavar for each element you wish to refer to.
 For instance, this production could omit the `(o)`, and instead draw line number information from the `c1` subexpression instead.
-You may name the metavars whatever you wish, except `p`, so long as it is a valid C identifier.
+You may name the metavars whatever you wish, except `_`, so long as it is a valid C identifier.
 You may assign metavars to both productions and teminals.

-### Magic Variable `p`
+### Magic Variable `_` (underscore)

-lemon py causes every grammar action automatically to include the special variable `p`.
-This stands for "parser", and is used to interact with the lemon-py parse tree system.
-Leaving aside the interior details of how it's implemented, `p` can be used several ways from within the grammar action.
+lemon py causes every grammar action automatically to include the special variable `_` (underscore).
+This is a handle for the parser state, and is used to interact with the lemon-py parse tree system.
+Leaving aside the interior details of how it's implemented, `_` can be used several ways from within the grammar action.

-In the line above, `p` serves its most common purpose: creating a new parse node.
-When used in this way, `p` acts like one of the following
+In the line above, `_` serves its most common purpose: creating a new parse node.
+When used in this way, `_` acts like one of the following
 functions:

 ```
-p(production, children = {}, line = -1) -> node - create a new production node.
+_(production, children = {}, line = -1) -> node - create a new production node.
 ```

 * returns a newly-created interior parse node.